-PLEASE MAKE SURE YOU COMPLETE ALL STEPS!
+PLEASE SCROLL ALL THE WAY DOWN & MAKE SURE YOU COMPLETE ALL STEPS!

 The reality of dog daycare is that dogs ARE animals, they do play rough, and at times scuffle, and worse, sometimes get into fights which cause injury.